-Wilko Johnson is a guitarist, singer, songwriter, actor, icon of the British music scene, and treasured East Anglian.
+Wilko Johnson was a guitarist, singer, songwriter, actor, icon of the British music scene, and treasured East Anglian.

 Born John Peter Wilkinson, in Canvey Island, Wilko attended Westcliff High School for Boys.

 During his teenage years, he split his time between his academic studies and learning his trade as a guitarist.
 Diligent in both, Wilko left Essex to study English at the University of Newcastle-upon-Tyne.